 Referrals are always best.
 Ask friends and family if they know someone that they’d recommend.
 If you’re lucky enough to get referred to a green home specialist from someone you trust, your task finding an agent could be a short one.

 You can turn to the web for quick results.
-The National Association of Green Agents and Brokers maintains an online directory of green real estate agents in Canada.
+EcoBroker, considered one of the most established green real estate agent designations, operates a member search directory on their website.
+In Canada, The National Association of Green Agents and Brokers maintains an online directory of green real estate agents.
 If a search on your area pulls up any listings, you can then start looking through those agents’ websites.

 You might not have any luck finding someone who specializes in green homes or in your specific area, so you’ll need to take your search further afield.
 If in your search you come across a great agent, but who doesn’t specialize in what you’re looking for, don’t hesitate to ask for a referral to one who does.
 You can also ask around at local agencies to come up with a list of agents’ names.